nrsmac/cannlytics-warehouse/README.md

 ```bash
 make docs
 ```
-Navigate to localhost:8080, and click on the blue dot in the bottom-right corner to see lineage
+Navigate to localhost:8080, and click on the blue dot in the bottom-right corner to see lineage.

 ## Future Directions
 - Transform Orchestration (Dagster)